-The Company is currently focused on advancing its wholly owned flagship Salamanca Project, which comprises the Retortillo and Alameda Deposits plus a number of other Satellite Deposits, through the development phase.
+The Company is currently focused on advancing its wholly owned flagship Salamanca Project, which comprises the Retortillo, Alameda, Zona 7 and Gambuta Deposits plus a number of other Satellite Deposits, through the development phase.

 The results of a Pre-Feasibility Study completed in September 2013 confirmed the technical and economic viability of the Salamanca Project and its potential to support a significant scale, long life, low cost uranium operation.

-Using only the current Mineral Resource Estimates for Retortillo and Alameda, which total 34.5 million pounds U3O8 as a base case scenario, the Salamanca Project can support an average annual production of 3.3 million pounds of U3O8 during the seven years of steady state operation and 2.7 million pounds of U3O8 over a minimum eleven year mine life.
-There is strong potential to increase the production profile and/or mine life through the exploitation of additional resources held by the Company (totalling 27.1 million pounds U3O8) and with ongoing exploration work.
+Using only the Mineral Resource Estimates for Retortillo and Alameda, which total 34.5 million pounds U3O8 as a base case scenario, the Salamanca Project can support an average annual production of 3.3 million pounds of U3O8 during the seven years of steady state operation and 2.7 million pounds of U3O8 over a minimum eleven year mine life.
+There is strong potential to increase the production profile and/or mine life through the integration of additional resources at Zona 7 and Gambuta, and with ongoing exploration work.

 Berkeley is focused on pursuing the ongoing exploration, appraisal and development of this outstanding uranium project in order to fulfil its vision of becoming a uranium producer in the near to medium term.

 Spain offers an environment conducive to Berkeley's activities, with no prohibitions on uranium mining, good mining infrastructure, skills and power, a reliable legal and mining title jurisdiction and a local energy market which is 21% nuclear dependent (World Nuclear Association, October 2014).